SFU-CMPT-201/lecture-notes/04-scheduling.md

     * Suppose 3 processes arrive around the same time but gets added to the ready queue in the order of P1, P2, P3.
     * What is the waiting time?
+        * Waiting time is the easiest to calculate, so we'll use it to assess how good an algorithm is.
         * P1 = 0; P2  = 24; P3 = 27
     * What is the average waiting time?
         * (0 + 24 + 27) / 3 = 17